Pyrestone/jetson-fan-ctl/README.md

 ## How to install:
-add the following lines to /etc/rc.local:
+add the following lines to the start of /etc/rc.local:

+    #!/bin/bash
     jetson_clocks
     python3 /path/to/your/jetson-fan-ctl/fanctl.py &

 replace <code>/path/to/your/jetson-fan-ctl/fanctl.py</code>
 by the path to fanctl.py in your system.
+if /etc/rc.local doesn't exist, create it.

+Additionally, run

+    sudo chmod +x /etc/rc.local

 The script will automatically run at boot time.

 It's a set-it-and-forget-it type thing, unless you want to mess with the fan speeds.